OhadRubin/python_webrtc_basic/README.md

 # WebRTC Signaling Server and Client

-This project implements a WebRTC signaling server and client for establishing peer-to-peer connections between browsers or other WebRTC-compatible applications.
+This project implements a WebRTC signaling server and client for establishing peer-to-peer connections.

 ## Features